tarwn/lessthandot-hugo/blogs/content/posts/2010-12-27-sqlcommand-parameter-expected.md

 This test application appeared to work as it should and the sp_executesql was sent as expected.
 After exhausting attempts to force the not well-formed statement on SQL Server, sections of the .NET code itself were looked at closer.
 In order to test different scenarios, certain lines were commented out to change the way the code was being handled.

 Specifically, when the command type setting for stored procedure was commented out, the exact situation was successfully recreated.
-Unfortunately the BOL entry for SQLCommand.CommandType wasn’t much help here other than this section
+Unfortunately the BOL entry for SQLCommand.CommandType wasn't much help here other than this section

 > When you set the CommandType property to StoredProcedure, you should set the CommandText property to the name of the stored procedure.
 The command executes this stored procedure when you call one of the Execute methods.
 >